mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 files into ``/path/to/document_root/my_media``, like in the instructions below, put them into whichever directory (inside your docroot) you want to serve from.

-**NOTE 3:** If deploying mediacore inide an existing directory, you must make sure that the mediacore .htaccess file doesn't overwrite any existing .htaccess file in that directory--you'll have to copy the contents over to the existing .htaccess file if there is one, and make sure that the contents of
+**NOTE 3:** If deploying mediacore inside an existing directory, you must make sure that the mediacore .htaccess file doesn't overwrite any existing .htaccess file in that directory--you'll have to copy the contents over to the existing .htaccess file if there is one, and make sure that the contents of